dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 The key insight is to use the DAG structure to drive unique SS-combining with zero overhead.
 More specifically, after a blind ordering decision is made in a view, a proposal in a succeeding view implicitly determines a unique decryption by those shares that have been revealed in its causal past.
+During periods of synchrony, transactions that were committed blindly to the total order will be opened within three network latencies following the commit.

 To build Fino, we wanted a simple baseline DAG-BFT algorithmic foundation, so we chose [[Fin, 2022]](https://dahliamalkhi.github.io/posts/2022/06/dag-bft/), hence the name